testfairy/docs/docs/04_iOS_SDK/03_Session_Attributes.md

-TestFairy can collect additional information in your session that can help you generate better insights.
+TestFairy can collect additional information from your session, which can help you generate better insights.

 In order to set a unique identifier for your user in the current session, please see the document on [Identifying Your Users](https://docs.testfairy.com/iOS_SDK/Identifying_Your_Users.html).